ErlerPhilipp/dr2_logger/README.md

     1. tk
     1. basemap
 1. Build and run "python dr2logger.py"
-1. To build an executable, run "pyinstaller dr2logger.spec"
+1. To build an executable, update the paths in "dr2logger.spec" and run "pyinstaller dr2logger.spec"

 ## Open Issues and Contributing ##